cbmrphenomics/cbmrphenomics.github.io/esrum/source/overview.rst

 +---+-----------+------+-------------------------+---------------------+

-Users connect to the "head" node, from which jobs can be submitted to the individual compute nodes using the :ref:`Slurm management system
-<page_running>` for running tasks.
-An :ref:`page_rstudio` web server and
-a Shiny_ server, both managed by KU-IT, are also available.
+Users connect to the "head" node, from which jobs can be submitted to the individual compute nodes using the Slurm_ Workload Manager for running tasks.
+An :ref:`p_usage_rstudio` web server and a Shiny_ server, both managed by KU-IT, are also available.

 **********
  Software